steinathan/rod-stream/README.md

 # Overview

-An extension of [go-rod](https://github.com/go-rod/rod) to retrieve audio and/or video streams of a page
+An extension of [go-rod](https://github.com/go-rod/rod) to retrieve audio or video streams of a page

 ## Installation